-Interested enrolled students can find more details about international and multicultural study opportunities in this section of the College’s web site as well as in communications from advisors and faculty who lead the experiences.
+Interested enrolled students can learn more details about international and multicultural study opportunities in communications from advisors and faculty who lead the experiences.
+Second degree students interested in traveling to the Blackfeet Nation should contact Dr. Michelle Kelly.

 Enrolled students who are interested in applying for funding for their selected international or multicultural study opportunity should view the information and application on the Connelly-Delouvrier International Scholars Program for Nursing Students web pages.